Last Updated on

 Josefinas is the only luxury shoe brand born with the purpose to inspire and empower women!
 Three years ago, three female friends launched the brand with the dream of inspiring other women to follow their own paths.
 Now the three female entrepreneurs are taking it further, helping other female leaders grow their businesses and supporting individual women in need in Rwanda.

-Since its founding, Josefinas has become popular with conscious celebrities and has become a fast favourite with vegans on Instagram.
+Since its founding, Josefinas has become popular with conscious celebrities and has become a fast favourite with influencers on Instagram.

 Price: Around $170

 Rungg’s Co-Founder and Chief Designer Ekta Sethi finds inspiration in nature and colour.
 She creates beautiful cruelty free flats, sandals and heels that feature handmade, Indian-style embroidery and bead work, giving them a delicate, artisanal touch.
 Those who participate in creating this elaborately embellished footwear are all fairly paid, of course.